devwarrior777/p2pool/README.md

-Modified p2pool to run with Digitalcoin, Worldcoin, Craftcoin, Casinocoin, Anoncoin, Globalcoin and Potcoin.
+Modified p2pool to run with Digitalcoin, Worldcoin, Craftcoin, Casinocoin, Anoncoin, Globalcoin and Nyancoin.

 Donations
 -------------------------